cosmos/ibc/spec/ics-003-connection-semantics/README.md

 Parts of this document were inspired by the [previous IBC specification](https://github.com/cosmos/cosmos-sdk/tree/master/docs/spec/ibc).

 29 March 2019 - Initial draft version submitted
-17 May 2019 - Draft finalized
+17 May 2019 - Draft finalised
 29 July 2019 - Revisions to track connection set associated with client

 ## Copyright